How to Choose the Best MacBook for Music Production

 The tech specs of the Mac you choose depend largely on the type of software you are planning to use and the complexity of your music projects.
 Make sure you know in advance the sample rate and bit depth you’re going to work at as well as the number of tracks and instrument voices you are planning to use on a regular basis.

 The next step is to check the official system requirements for the program(s) you are going to run.
 This will help you determine the minimum required specs your Mac should have.

-Most of all, your storage needs will depend on the size of audio material you expect to work with.
-Professional software and various instruments for music production can use hundreds of GB on your Mac, so the basic 128GB SSDs on some Apple laptops might not be enough.
-Still, you can consider some external storage options for your Mac.
+Most of all, your storage needs will depend on the size of the audio material you expect to work with.
+Professional software and various instruments for music production can use hundreds of gigabytes on your Mac, so the basic 256GB SSDs on some Apple laptops might be enough for starters.
+Still, you can consider some external storage options for your Mac in the future.

 Note: Keep in mind that the basic specifications listed are a minimum for music production software to function normally on a Mac.
-If you're ready to pay extra, we recommend getting highest performance machine you can afford.
+If you're ready to pay extra, we recommend getting the highest performance machine you can afford.